 We’ve developed a range of modules to cover topics across every aspect of coaching.
 Learn about energy and nutrition, biomechanics, even psychology.

 You’ll study core topics across the two years.
 Then in your second year, you’ll have the choice between Child Development and Learning and Applied Strength and Conditioning.
 This will help you specialise further depending on what sort of career you’re interested in.

 We’ve kept the course varied, with a mixture of practical and academic work.
 Some classes might need you to build up a portfolio, while others will involve essays or group presentations.
 You can submit work online, so the course is ideal if you want to work or focus on your performance while finishing off your studies.

 What are the course entry requirements?

-A typical offer will be a UCAS Tariff score of 48.
+A typical offer will be a UCAS Tariff score between 56-80 points.
 A minimum of two full A-levels (or equivalent) is required.
 Every application is considered on an individual basis.

 For further details of our international English entry requirements, please visit our international pages.